perdub/DdgAiProxy/README.md

+> [!WARNING]
+> # Important note!(Date: 04.20.2025)
+> Because DuckDuckGo change his api to work with Duck.ai and because i too lazy and because only i use this library in one my project and this not even a default option in project, i won`t support this library further.
+I'm happy with the emotions that that project gave me using this library, but it's been based mainly on Gemini for six months now.

 # DdgAiProxy

 DdgAiProxy is a libary to work with Duckduckgo AI and make request with it.
 Also, repo contains web server to work with libary.